contrastellar/OpossumBot_v3/README.md

 # License

-The license for `opossumbot` and `discord-picturebook` is the `GNU General Public License`.
+The license for `opossumbot` is the `GNU General Public License`.
 Please see [License](https://github.com/contrastellar/OpossumBot_v3/blob/main/LICENSE) for more information.